Zodiac1978/tl-normalizer/readme.txt

 3. Error message from W3C

 == Changelog ==

+= 2.0.2 =
+* Fix Normalizer dependency on PCRE with UTF-8.
+* Fix adding filters too late.
+Use 'init' not 'admin_init' action.
+* Add paste normalization to front-end text inputs/textareas.

+= 2.0.1 =
+* Add paste normalization to admin text inputs/textareas and some media stuff.

 = 2.0.0 =
 * Support PHP without the Normalizer extension by using a polyfill.